ST. CATHERINE OF SIENA PARISH

 Soon after arriving in the Diocese of Bridgeport, Bishop Caggiano convoked a diocesan Synod to plan for the pastoral and ministerial future of the diocese.
 We are honored that the working sessions of the Synod were held in the McClinch Family Center at Saint Catherine of Siena Parish.

 On March 15, 2015, Father Joseph A. Marcello was installed as the fifth Pastor of Saint Catherine of Siena Parish.
-An alumnus of Saint Catherine of Siena School, Father Marcello is beginning his pastorate at a time of great hope in the life of the Parish and of the Diocese.
+An alumnus of Saint Catherine of Siena School, Father Marcello’s pastorate continues to unfold during a time of great hope in the life of the Parish and of the Diocese.

 The Mission Continues...